-Police search for unidentified man involved in string of North Baton Rouge ATM robberies
+Police search for unidentified man involved in string of Baton Rouge ATM robberies

 Latest Weather Blog

-Police search for unidentified man involved in string of North Baton Rouge ATM robberies
+Police search for unidentified man involved in string of Baton Rouge ATM robberies

 BATON ROUGE - Police are warning the public that a number of ATM customers in North Baton Rouge have been targeted by robbers.